VisionMCNetwork/.github/profile/README.md

 - We offered many exclusive features such as
   - Staff were active within the community 🫂
-  - Listened to feedback and implement changes 🎉
+  - Listened to feedback and implemented user suggested changes 🎉
   - The first mainstream server to offer Modern Practice 🆕
   - The first mainstream server to implement a 1:1 copy of MMC Knockback ⚔️
   - The first mainstream server to truly put content creators first 🎥